Pandemic turns summer into European tourism's leanest season | Business

 A great many put staff on temporary unemployment, and they acknowledge government aid has been a help.
 But they fear that will whittle down soon despite the 750-billion-euro recovery fund that EU recently agreed to.
 “In the next few months, we will see a lot of places that will go bankrupt.
 A lot of people will be unemployed,” said Luc Broes, co-owner of the hotel-restaurant Duc de Bourgogne, which overlooks a canal.

-Social protection, he said, only goes so far.
 “We also have to pay our rent for the building.
 We also have to pay all the staff.
 We have to pay the insurances.
-We have to — we are not protected.
+We have to - we are not protected.
 In the moment we can't pay anymore, we will go bankrupt as well," Broes said.
+Despite the 19th-century novel “Bruges-La-Morte” ("Bruges, the Dead City") that turned the city into a metaphor of melancholy and decay, there is a steadfast conviction that people can turn this around - that tourism will survive.

+It is a feeling felt through much of the bloc and a special EU summit is already planned for early October on how to reinvigorate and reform tourism in general.
+Unsure how long the pandemic will last, Bruges has already decided to forego any blockbuster exhibits.
+Instead, it will centre on local artists who have been hart hit financially by the pandemic.
+It includes a photographer tasked to show the solitude that COVID-19 has spawned in the city.

+The question of whether there will be more lockdowns, nationwide restrictions or limits on international travel still haunts everyone..